drmonkeysee/Aldo/test/BCDTEST.md

 The out file contains only the bytes consisting of the test program.
 In order to run it in Aldo, **bcdtest.py** expands the program into a 32KB ROM file, **bcdtest.rom**, with the appropriate offsets and RESET vector so it can be run directly with no additional adjustments.
 This is all automated with the make target **bcdtest**.

-The variable table used by the test ROM is listed below:
+The test ROM's variable table is listed below:

 ```
 .define ERROR	$00